artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 Task #2 - Make AIPs and DIPs
 ----------------------------

 The primary function of Archivematica is to produce Archival Information Packages (AIPs) and Dissemination Information Packaes (DIPs) from SIPs.
 You just created a SIP on the Transfer tab.
-The Ingest tab is where you run micro-services that create the AIP and the DIP.
+The Ingest tab is where you run microservices that create the AIP and the DIP.

 **Steps:**